search

 18.11.2024

-The grand opening of Fonua ‘Alaha Manongi Kindergarten was in March 2023, the first Tongan language nest with Auckland Kindergarten Association.
+The grand opening of Fonua ‘Alaha Manongi Kindergarten, the first Tongan language nest with Auckland Kindergarten Association, was March 2023.
 A partnership between the Ōtāhuhu Tongan community and the Auckland Kindergarten Association from day one, feedback from parents and teachers is that cultural engagement in early childhood benefits children’s learning.

 “This kindergarten was co-designed with the community using the 'Kakala Framework',” says Pandy Hawke, Community and Enviroschool Coordinator.
 The Kakala Framework is a Tongan model that uses a garland (or kahoa) as a metaphor and analogy.
 The process for making the kahoa is applied in the co-design of the kindergarten and in the children's learning.